 Dr. Raymond Levitt serves as Operating Partner at Blackhorn Ventures.
-He is a Board Member of OnePointOne.
+He serves as Partner and Board Observer at Toggle Robotics.
+He was a Board Member of OnePointOne.
 He is Kumagai Professor of Engineering Emeritus at Stanford University, recalled to active duty 50% time, and Director of the Global Projects Center at Stanford.
-He teaches classes and conducts research on organization, governance and entrepreneurship in Stanford's Sustainable Design and Construction program.
+He teaches classes and conducts research on organization, governance, and entrepreneurship in Stanford's Sustainable Design and Construction program.
 He served as Chair of Stanford's Faculty Senate from 2012-13.
-Dr. Levitt founded and directs Stanford's Global Projects Center (GPC), which conducts research and executive education focused on the financing, governance and sustainability of global building and infrastructure projects.
-In 2017, he launched a new GPC initiative to explore and create disruptive business opportunities arising from the collection, integration and analysis of "big data" from multiple, public and private sources in emerging "Digital Cities."
-Ray is a long-time member and current President of the Farmers Investment Club, an angel investment group of 20 Stanford faculty, staff and affiliates.
+He founded and directs Stanford's Global Projects Center (GPC), which conducts research and executive education focused on the financing, governance, and sustainability of global building and infrastructure projects.
+In 2017, he launched a new GPC initiative to explore and create disruptive business opportunities arising from the collection, integration, and analysis of "big data" from multiple, public and private sources in emerging "Digital Cities."
+He is a long-time member and current President of the Farmers Investment Club, an angel investment group of 20 Stanford faculty, staff, and affiliates.
 He co-founded and served as a Director of Rackwise, Inc., until shortly before it became a public company in 2011.
 He co-founded and served as Chairman of Design Power, Inc., acquired by Bentley Systems in 2007.
 He founded and launched Vité Corporation and served as its initial CEO and Chairman; Vité's SimVision Software was acquired by ePM, LLC in 2002.
-From 2008-2014 Dr. Levitt served as a Commissioner of California's Public Infrastructure Advisory Commission, to channel private investment and expertise into California's aging transportation infrastructure through public-private partnership (PPP) concessions.
-He was elected a Distinguished Member of the American Society of Civil Engineers in 2008, and was inducted into the National Academy of Construction in 2013.
+From 2008-2014 he served as a Commissioner of California's Public Infrastructure Advisory Commission, to channel private investment and expertise into California's aging transportation infrastructure through public-private partnership (PPP) concessions.
+He was elected a Distinguished Member of the American Society of Civil Engineers in 2008 and was inducted into the National Academy of Construction in 2013.